PseudoDevs/IamGhost/abmd1.md

-Last updated: 2024-04-10 04:58:48
+Last updated: 2024-04-10 05:00:32
-Random Quote: Float like a butterfly, sting like a bee, my name is Steven with a V. - Arthur Harrow
+Random Quote: The name is Thor, with a "T" and an "R" and an "O" and a "H".
+But not in that order. - Thor